data-ml-wizzi/UDACITY_dog_breed_classifier/README.md

 # Project Motivation <a name="motivation"></a>
 As part of the "Data Science" Nanodegree on Udacity we shall show our skills with creating an Convolutional Neural Network (CNN) Pipeline to classify dog breed and identify humand-dog resemblance.
 For the user a front end shall be supplied to upload the picture and then retrieve the breed of the dog (or the resemblance of the human).
 If neither a human or a dog is uploaded this shall be recognized and stated.

 To achieve this I was guided towards the topic by working trough a Jupyter Notebook.
-There I did
+There I did...

-1. loading the data and some basic data exploration and visualizations as well as data preparations (resizing and normalising) for the CNN models
+1. load the data and some basic data exploration and visualizations as well as data preparations (resizing and normalising) for the CNN models
-2. build a human face detector
+2. build a human face detector using OpenCV's pre-trained Haar cascades
 3. build a dog detector based on a pretrained ResNet50 Network
 4. build an own CNN
-5. build an CNN with transfer learnin using the VGG16 CNN
+5. build an CNN with transfer learning using the VGG16 CNN with its respective bootleneck features
-6. build an own
+6. build an CNN with transfer learning using the Xception CNN with its respective bootleneck features

+Then I setup a train_dog_classifier with the learning from 6. which uses Transfer Learning from the Xception CNN cause it performed the best according to the metrics accuracy, precision and F1-score.
+Here the last Layer is defined by myself, this last layers then fitted to the training data and the retrieved model stored.

+Furthermore a Flask App was build as an Front End for the Users.
+Here they can Upload a picture and then according to the requested logic it is determined it the picture contains a human, dog or neither.
+The uploaded image is displayed and in case of an detected dog or human its breed is classified.

 # Installations <a name="installations"></a>